Atishaysjain/nlp-capstone-project/experimentationv2/README.md

 ## Matching Resumes and Job Descriptions

-resume_match.py: Implements weighted cosine similarity for matching resumes to job descriptions, leveraging embeddings generated previously.
+jd_classification.py: Script to classify the job descriptions into a category and writes the category back to jd_data.csv resume_match.py: Implements weighted cosine similarity for matching resumes to job descriptions, leveraging embeddings generated previously.